Qirky/Troop/README.md

 ## Thanks

-Huge thank you to Alex McLean for his inspiration for this project and to Lucy and Laurie for testing it during its development.
+Huge thank you to Alex McLean for his inspiration for this project and to Lucy and Laurie, among other users from the live coding community, for testing it during its development.

+### Feedback

+Your feedback for this project would be greatly appreciated.
+If you have used the Troop software yourself, please take a few minutes to fill out my (mostly) multiple-choice [online questionnaire](http://tinyurl.com/troop-feedback).